 - Move floral arrangements or potted flowers away from common outdoor areas.

 - Keep food eaten outdoors in tightly sealed containers.

 - Pick up food trash promptly and place in a receptacle with a sealable lid.

 - Avoid wearing perfume or cologne if you know you’ll be outside.

 Bees don’t normally attack unless they feel threatened, so if one is buzzing by you, avoid hitting or swatting it at all costs.
 Instead, leave the area for a little while and wait for the bee to fly away.

 Save the Bees in Southern California with Lloyd Pest Control

 Allowing bees to coexist with us means learning how to help them adapt to our changing world, but it also means that we need to change our perception about killing bees when they intervene in our daily lives.
 With a little patience and understanding – and the help from professional beekeepers – we can keep local bee populations up and our produce properly pollinated.

 If you ever find yourself in an area where bees are swarming or there’s a nearby hive, make sure not to advocate or perform any harmful honey bee removal methods.
-Instead, seek shelter and wait for the bees to pass, or give a local beekeeper a call for professional bee removal.
+Instead, seek shelter and wait for the bees to pass, or give a local beekeeper a call for professional bee removal in Southern California.